Choline

 Even at choline doses of 2–8 g, little choline is excreted into urine in humans.
 Excretion happens via transporters that occur within kidneys (see transport).
 Trimethylglycine is demethylated in the liver and kidneys to dimethylglycine (tetrahydrofolate receives one of the methyl groups).
 Methylglycine forms, is excreted into urine, or is demethylated to glycine.[6]

-Choline and its derivatives have many functions in humans and in other organisms.
-The most notable function is that choline serves as a synthetic precursor for other essential cell components and signalling molecules, such as phospholipids that form cell membranes, the neurotransmitter acetylcholine, and the osmoregulator trimethylglycine (betaine).
-Trimethylglycine in turn serves as a source of methyl groups by participating in the biosynthesis of S-adenosylmethionine.[18][19]
+Choline and its derivatives have many biological functions.
+Notably choline serves as a precursor for other essential cell components and signaling molecules, such as phospholipids that form cell membranes, the neurotransmitter acetylcholine, and the osmoregulator trimethylglycine (betaine).
+Trimethylglycine in turn serves as a source of methyl groups by participating in the biosynthesis of S-adenosylmethionine.[15][16]

-Choline is transformed to different phospholipids, like phosphatidylcholines and sphingomyelins.
+Choline is transformed to diverse phospholipids, like phosphatidylcholines and sphingomyelins.[4][5]
 These are found in all cell membranes and the membranes of most cell organelles.[3]
 Phosphatidylcholines are structurally important part of the cell membranes.
-In humans 40–50% of their phospholipids are phosphatidylcholines.[8]
+In humans, 40–50% of their phospholipids are phosphatidylcholines.[6]

 Phosphatidylcholines are needed for the synthesis of VLDLs: 70–95% of their phospholipids are phosphatidylcholines in humans.[6]